CONSTRUCTED & RESTORED WETLANDS

 Woburn’s Horn Pond Fish Passage

-Stay tuned for a state of the art fish passage that will showcase our amazing herring migration, the biggest in the state.
-The fish passage will make it easier for fish to get to spawning habitat in Horn Pond, and for visitors to witness this amazing migration!
+Stay tuned for a state of the art fish passage that will showcase our amazing herring migration, the largest in Massachusetts.
+The planned “pool and weir” fish passage — an engineered system of pools along a gentle slope will make it easier for fish to reach 100+ acres of spawning habitat in Horn Pond.
+Additionally, viewing areas at this new fish passage, including an underwater window, will allow more visitors to witness this amazing migration!
+The Horn Pond fish passage is currently in the permitting phase.

 Visit the project webpage here.
 Fill out this form if you would like to receive email updates on this project.